ChristianChiarulli/colorblender/README.md

 The closer the alpha is to `0` the more prominent the background will be in the resulting color

-The closer the alpha is to `1` the more prominent the background will be in the resulting color
+The closer the alpha is to `1` the more prominent the foreground will be in the resulting color

 *NOTE:* `#` is interpreted as a comment so we need to wrap the input in quotes